Thursday, 13 July 2023

 LEGENDS

 Bhaktha Prahalad, his son was an ardent devotee of Maha Vishnu.
-He used to chant the name of Maha Vishnu always and refuse to accept Hiranyakasipu as the supreme.
+He used to chant the name of Maha Vishnu always and refused to accept Hiranyakasipu as the supreme.
 This made him angry and tried to kill his own son many times and was saved by Maha Vishnu.

 POOJAS AND CELEBRATIONS

-Apart from Regular poojas on Saturdays, special poojas will be held on Narasimhar jayanthi.
+Apart from Regular poojas on Saturdays, special poojas will be held on Narasimhar Jayanthi.

 Ko pooja